nih-niddk-mbs/StochasticGene.jl/README.md

 ```
 (this could take 10 or more minutes)

-StochasticGene will be updated on Github periodically, to update to a new version type
+StochasticGene will be updated on Github periodically.
+To update to a new version type

 ```
 julia> ] update StochasticGene
 ```

 To install StochasticGene on Biowulf, log on and at the prompt type: